GSA/challenges-and-prizes/_posts/2020-07-28-winner-q-a-with-tim-mackey-of-s-3-research-llc.md

 ---
 date: 2020/07/28
 layout: post
-permalink: /blog/july-28-2020-Winner-Q&A-with-Tim-Mackey-of-S-3-Research-LLC
+permalink: /blog/july-28-2020-Past-Winner-Question-and-Answer-with-Tim-Mackey-of-S-3-Research
-title: Winner Q&A with Tim Mackey of S-3 Research LLC
+title: Past Winner Question and Answer with Tim Mackey of S-3 Research
 tagline: Challenge.gov Catches Up with a 2017 SUD Startup Challenge Winner
 excerpt: We catch up with a past winner of NIDA's SUD Startup Challenge to learn more about their motivation to participate in the annual competition, what